Decibel (magazine)

-Decibel is a monthly heavy metal magazine published by the Philadelphia-based Red Flag Media since October 2004.
+Decibel is a monthly heavy metal magazine published by the Philadelphia-based Red Flag Media since September 2004.
+It is currently the only monthly metal music magazine published in North America.
 Its sections include Upfront, Features, Reviews, Guest Columns and the Decibel Hall of Fame.
 The magazine's tag-line is currently "Extremely Extreme" (previously "The New Noise"); the editor-in-chief is Albert Mudrian.